OCR-free Document Understanding Transformer: Appendix

 To validate the further capacity of the model, we conduct a document visual question answering task (DocVQA).
-In this task, a document image and a natural language question are given and the model predicts the proper answer for the question by understanding both visual and textual information within the image.
-We make the decoder generate the JSON that contains both the question (given) and answer (predicted) to keep the uniformity of the method.
+In this task, a document image and question pair is given and the model predicts the answer for the question by capturing both visual and textual information within the image.
+We make the decoder generate the answer by setting the question as a starting prompt to keep the uniformity of the method (See Figure~\ref{fig:teaser}).

-\paragraph{DocVQA~\citep{mathew2021docvqa}.} The dataset consists of 50K questions defined on more than 12K document images.
-There are 39,463 training, 5,349 validation, and 5,188 test questions.
-The evaluation metric for this task is ANLS (Average Normalized Levenshtein Similarity), which is an edit distance-based metric.
-We reported the ANLS for the test set measured on the official evaluation site.
+\paragraph{DocVQA.} The dataset is from Document Visual Question Answering competition\footnote{\url{https://rrc.cvc.uab.es/?ch=17}.} and consists of 50K questions defined on more than 12K documents~\cite{mathew2021docvqa}.
+There are 40K train, 5K valid, and 5K test questions.
+The evaluation metric is ANLS (Average Normalized Levenshtein Similarity) which is an edit-distance-based metric.
+The score on the test set is measured via the evaluation site.